beeware/Python-Apple-support/CONTRIBUTING.md

 changes are made.

-Note that the `MAJOR.MINOR-patched` branch of that fork is maintained in the format of a *patch tree*, which is a branch that has an entirely linear sequence of commits applied on top of another branch (in the case of the fork, `MAJOR.MINOR`), each of which adding a new feature.
-Therefore, bug fixes to the patches applied *will* be merged, but their changes gets squashed into the commit applying the feature.
-Feature additions to the patch will be squashed into a single commit, and then merged.
+Note that the `MAJOR.MINOR-patched` branch of that fork is maintained in the format of a *patch tree*, which is a branch that consists of an entirely linear sequence of commits applied on top of another branch (in the case of the fork, `MAJOR.MINOR`), each of which adds a significant new feature.
+Therefore, a bug fix for an existing commit in the patch tree *will* be merged when appropriate, but its changes will get combined with that existing commit that adds the feature.
+A feature addition PR will be squashed into a single, new commit, and then put on top of the patch tree.

-This also means that if another contributor on the fork gets a pull request merged into the fork, you must *rebase*, not merge, your changes on top of the newly pulled `MAJOR.MINOR-patched` branch, since the "history" of a patch tree branch might change in a way that is incompatible with merge commits.
+This also means that if another contributor gets a pull request merged into `MAJOR.MINOR-patched`, you must *rebase* your changes on top of the updated `MAJOR.MINOR-patched` branch, as opposed to *merging* `MAJOR.MINOR-patched` into your branch, since the "history" of a patch tree is likely to change in a way that is incompatible with merge commits.